 General Program Terms and Eligibility Requirements:

-- Focus on Energy incentives are available to Wisconsin residential customers of participating utilities.
+- Must be a customer of a participating utility.
+Focus on Energy incentives are available to Wisconsin residential customers of participating utilities.
 Verify your utility here: https://focusonenergy.com/about/participating-utilities.

-- Offer is valid for equipment and products purchased and installed between January 1, 2018 and June 30, 2018.
+- Offer is valid for eligible equipment and products purchased and installed between January 1, 2019 and December 31, 2019

 - Only single family dwellings and multifamily dwellings with three or fewer units are eligible for incentives included in this application.
 Incentives may be available for other customer or property types.
 Please visit https://focusonenergy.com/business for more information.